 Building on the success of the Pan London Rota model, and in response to growing pressures in London and Kent, the Government introduced the National Transfer Scheme (NTS) on 1st July 2016.
 The scheme is designed to ensure an even distribution of UASC across LAs nationally.
 Under the NTS, where an unaccompanied child first presents in a Local Authority which already has over 0.07% UASC to child population, the Local Authority is able to arrange for the transfer of the child.
 Unlike the Pan London Rota, a child need not be 16/17 years of age.

-There is also currently a substantial shortfall between the funding local government receives and the actual cost of caring for UASC.
+There is currently a substantial shortfall between the funding local government receives and the actual cost of caring for UASC, as well as costs associated with providing age assessments.
 London Councils’ research found that, in 2016/17, 19 London boroughs reported a cumulative funding pressure of £11 million as a result of having to deliver unfunded responsibilities for UASC.
+A number of boroughs continue to report a growing shortfall in costs, and the new emergency funding is unlikely to cover most local authorities’ immediate costs relating to UASC and UASC care leavers.